 The Phone Supervision Card allows the panel to check the phone line voltage (partition 1 only), upon dialing the central station/pager number.
-The panel can also be programmed to check the phone line voltage automatically (see "Line Fail Delay")
+The panel can also be programmed to check the phone line voltage automatically (see "Line Fail Delay" on page 27).

-Install the card on the header pins as shown in Figure 7.
+Install the card on the header pins as shown in Figure 8.